 Technical Assistance for Improving Detection of Undiagnosed Hypertension + Cholesterol

-IHC was awarded a task grant to provide technical assistance for improving detection of undiagnosed hypertension and cholesterol from the Iowa Department of Public Health in July 2020.
+IHC was awarded a task grant from the Iowa Department of Health and Human Services to provide technical assistance for improving detection of undiagnosed hypertension and cholesterol.
+IHC is working alongside numerous outpatient clinics to understand their individual needs and align relevant technical assistance.
 The goals of this grant are as follows:

 - Increase the number of healthcare systems and clinics with clinical quality measures for the identification, management and treatment of individuals with hypertension and high cholesterol.